-What are Safety Management System Databases
+What Are the Safety Management System Databases?

 In early 2007, when we started designing and developing SMS Pro, I was mildly surprised that many aviation safety managers called a Web application to manage aviation safety events a "safety management system" (SMS) database.
 I'm an IT guy, and when I think of a database, I"m thinking about Oracle, SQL Server, MS Access, etc.